 I woke up on day two of a 3-week training trip to China feeling like I had been hit by a truck.
 The tai chi workout schedule the day before went from 7-11, 2-4, and 6-730ish.
 I thought I was in pretty good shape but had no idea what I had gotten myself into.
 And I had 20 days to go!!!
 I played high school sports, served in the military, and have lifted weights and worked out my whole life.
 By the end of those three weeks it was clear to me that not only could a tai chi workout routine put on muscle and get you in great cardio shape, but that it is probably the safest exercise I had ever experienced.

-As a whole, a proper tai chi workout routine simultaneously builds upper and lower body strength while correctly warming up muscles and joints.
+As a whole, you can get fit doing a tai chi workout that is designed to simultaneously build upper and lower body strength while correctly warming up muscles and joints.
 The focus on posture and breath make the movements exceptionally safe and can increase power because of correct structural alignment.